 Tannen Lakes Loop Trail is a 5.5 mile moderately trafficked loop trail located near Cave Junction, Oregon that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until November.
+The trail offers a number of activity options and is best used from June until November.
 Dogs are also able to use this trail.

 35.5 miles south of Grants Pass on Hwy199 take left on Waldo rd/Happy Camp Rd for 17.5 miles then left on signed Bolan Lake Rd.At about 4 miles arrive at junction with Bolan Lake to left but take right for about 3 miles then left to dead end at about 1.5 miles.
 Trail is about 100 feet before end.